ianmaclarty/amulet/doc/textures.md

 # Framebuffers

-A framebuffer is like an off-screen window you can draw too.
+A framebuffer is like an off-screen window you can draw to.
 It has a texture associated with it that gets updated when you draw to the framebuffer.
 The texture can then be used as input to further rendering.